 The picture above shows the first level in the game, the one of the left is from the original and the one on the right is the new version.

-If the graphics looks familiar to you then that is because they’re from another game – Giana Sisters on the Nintendo DS (2009).
-While the game features a lot of DS graphics it still have both stuff from the original version aswell as brand new never seen before material too.
+If the graphics look familiar to you then that is because they’re from another game – Giana Sisters on the Nintendo DS (2009).
+While the game features a lot of DS graphics it still has both stuff from the original version as well as brand new never seen before material too.

 Above is a picture of a entirely new enemy, the graphics ain’t ripped or based on stuff from the DS version , and this is just one of many places in the game that you realize that this ain’t just a quick hack/reskin or whatever and that they have really put a lot of time and effort into it.